zcorpan/html-parser-book/manuscript/parser.md

 >
 > February 2006
 >
 > : Ian Hickson publishes the first draft of the HTML5 parsing algorithm.
-It makes a table close a paragraph but the source code of the spec contains a mment saying "XXX quirks: don't do this".
+It makes a table close a paragraph but the source code of the spec contains a comment saying "XXX quirks: don't do this".
 >
 > November 2006
 >